Generic name: ranolazine [ ra-NOE-la-zeen ]

 - For chronic angina:

-- Adults—At first, 500 milligrams (mg) two times per day.
+- Adults—At first, 500 milligrams (mg) 2 times a day.
 Your doctor may adjust your dose as needed.
-However, the dose is usually not more than 1000 mg two times per day.
+However, the dose is usually not more than 1000 mg 2 times a day.

 - Children—Use and dose must be determined by your doctor.